 Remember that distracted driving is not just about texting, emailing or talking on the phone.
 Distraction also includes behaviors such as eating, trying to attend to children or having a heated conversation with a passenger.
 Make a commitment to keep your eyes on the road, your hands on the wheel and your mind on driving.

 Take Extra Care in Adverse Weather

 It’s not just snow or ice that requires extra caution.
-Even wet roads from rainstorms lead to increased crash rates, often because drivers don’t adjust their driving habits to safely navigate slippery conditions.
-Slow down, brake more gradually than you normally would and put more distance between your car and the vehicles around you.
+Even wet roads from rainstorms lead to increased crash rates, often because drivers don’t adjust their driving habits to navigate slippery conditions safely .
+Slow down, brake more gradually than you usually would and put more distance between your car and the vehicles around you.